Chapter 25 : You're So Vain

 “Thanks,” Sirius said hastily and then slapped his best friend on the back before flying away.
 When he finally reached solid ground, he broke into a dead sprint as he continued to worry about his girlfriend’s whereabouts.
-Once he retrieved the Map, Sirius ran off towards the snowy Castle, dipped into the shadows, and muttered the password.
+Sirius ran off towards the snowy Castle, dipped into the shadows, and muttered the password.
 When the parchment slowly started to change, he scanned the contents for Gemma’s dot.

 It was nowhere to be found.

 “Where are you, where are you?”
 Sirius muttered uneasily.
 “Gemma, don’t do this to me!”

 He quickly scanned the Map again, scouring the entire unfolded piece of parchment until his eyes focused on the Great Hall.
 Maybe someone’s marker was overlapping her and she would finally turn up, he told himself.
 Yet, Gemma was still absent and Sirius ran a nervous hand through his hair.
 His eyes shot back to the Great Hall and apprehensively watched the crowd of students, hoping to find a hidden indicator.

 Sure enough, when Lizzie Richardson moseyed away from the Hufflepuff table, Sirius saw a new dot labeled “Giovanni Costa”; he didn’t bother to change out of his Quidditch robes and galloped towards the Castle with a determined look on his face.
 When he finally entered the Great Hall, he found his target quite easily.
 Sirius swiftly barged over to the Italian Seventh Year and picked him up off the bench by his purple jumper.